openstack/puppet-manila/README.md

 Limitations
 ------------

-* Setup of storage nodes is limited to Linux and LVM, i.e. Puppet won't configure a Nexenta appliance but nova can be configured to use the Nexenta driver with Class['manila::volume::nexenta'].
+* Setup of storage nodes is limited to Linux and LVM, i.e. Puppet won't configure a Nexenta appliance but nova can be configured to use the Nexenta driver with Class['manila::share::nexenta'].

 * The Manila Openstack service depends on a sqlalchemy database.
 If you are using puppetlabs-mysql to achieve this, there is a parameter called mysql_module that can be used to swap between the two supported versions: 0.9 and 2.2.
 This is needed because the puppetlabs-mysql module was rewritten and the custom type names have changed between versions.
 Development